 Despite findings by a jury and a final ruling by a judge, opponents may appeal.
 And the opponents who lied about the petitions during the trial could be charged with perjury.

 After Plano passed a nondiscrimination ordinance, the same Houston group was recruited to help collect signatures to repeal that law.
-In that case, every one of the signatures collected was thrown out as invalid.
+In that case, every one of the signatures collected was thrown out as invalid because the petitions were incorrectly written and were not notarized.